NuTufts/prongCNN/README.md

 Files for training and evaluating a MicroBooNE prong CNN for the gen2 deep learning reconstruction framework

-The latest iteration of this network performs particle classification, completeness regression, and purity regression for an input reconstructed prong.
+The latest iteration of this network performs particle classification, production process classification, completeness regression, and purity regression for an input reconstructed prong.
 * completeness = the fraction of the true particle that is reconstructed in the input prong
 * purity = the fraction of the reconstructed prong that is actually from the true particle
 * In training/evaluation, "the true particle" = the simulated particle that deposited the most energy in the pixels belonging to the input prong (according to MC truth)
 * The defined particle classes are: electrons, photons, muons, pions, and protons
+* The defined production process classes are: primary particle from neutrino interaction, secondary particle with a charged parent, and secondary particle with a neutral parent

 This repository has a variety of training scripts/options, dataset classes, and model classes that setup different network configurations that I've tested.

 To get the current best-performing configurations, use:
-* The ProngDataset class (inherits from torch.utils.data.Dataset) from models/datasets_reco_5ClassHardLabel_tripleTask.py
+* The ProngDataset class (inherits from torch.utils.data.Dataset) from models/datasets_reco_5ClassHardLabel_quadTask.py
-* The ResNet34 class (inherits from torch.nn.Module) from models/models_instanceNorm_reco_2chan_tripleTask.py
+* The ResNet34 class (inherits from torch.nn.Module) from models/models_instanceNorm_reco_2chan_quadTask.py

 ## Preprocessing